alukosdev/ccsp/guidance/owasp-top-10.md

 **Scenario #4**: Compromise internal services - The attacker can abuse internal services to conduct further attacks such as Remote Code Execution (RCE) or Denial of Service (DoS).
 +++ Vulnerabilities
 +++ Prevention
+Developers can prevent SSRF by implementing some or all the following defense in depth controls:

+From Network layer
+Segment remote resource access functionality in separate networks to reduce the impact of SSRF

+Enforce “deny by default” firewall policies or network access control rules to block all but essential intranet traffic.
+Hints:
+~ Establish an ownership and a lifecycle for firewall rules based on applications.
+~ Log all accepted and blocked network flows on firewalls (see A09:2021-Security Logging and Monitoring Failures).

+From Application layer:
+Sanitize and validate all client-supplied input data

+Enforce the URL schema, port, and destination with a positive allow list

+Do not send raw responses to clients

+Disable HTTP redirections

+Be aware of the URL consistency to avoid attacks such as DNS rebinding and “time of check, time of use” (TOCTOU) race conditions

+Do not mitigate SSRF via the use of a deny list or regular expression.
+Attackers have payload lists, tools, and skills to bypass deny lists.

+Additional Measures to consider:
+Don't deploy other security relevant services on front systems (e.g. OpenID).
+Control local traffic on these systems (e.g. localhost)

+For frontends with dedicated and manageable user groups use network encryption (e.g. VPNs) on independent systems to consider very high protection needs
 +++

 ==-